 Everything is better when music accompanies it.
 Put on music that has many happy memories for you.
 It will help you tune into what is important while you clean and cleanse.

-It takes you away from the present and is pointless.
-This shit you gotta do, bitching about it won’t make it go away.
+Complaining takes you away from the present and is pointless.

 This doesn’t mean we turn our attention away from what we are feeling and what we can uncover underneath it – complaining will take you away from that task.